jmsaRuc/D_RAG/README.md

 11. **Finalized Answer:**
     - The system appends all source titles and URLs to the final translated answer.
     - A title is added to the answer along with a subtitle to the source list, providing a structured end result.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Outputs :speech_balloon:

-The output of the graph is a markdown file containing the research summary, with citations to the sources used.
-All sources gathered during research are saved to the graph state.
-You can visualize them in the graph state, which is visible in LangGraph Studio:

-(indest her billede)

-The final summary is saved to the graph state as well

-(indset her billede)

-<p align="right">(<a href="#readme-top">back to top</a>)</p>